flaricy/Image-Style-Transfer/README.md

 tensorboard --logdir=runs
 ```

-Paste the url shown in the shell (usually it is ` http://localhost:6006/ `) and you can see the visual result.
+Paste the url shown in the shell (usually it is ` http://localhost:6006/ `) into your browser and you can see the visual result.